 Dr. Bowen is a past president of the Colorado Optometric Association.

-Belinda Starkey, O.D., of Arkansas, has filed for election to the AOA Board of Trustees.
-Dr. Starkey has served as a member of the AOA’s Industry Relations Committee and the House of Delegates Credentials Committee.
-She has served on various volunteer committees for the Arkansas Optometric Association, including Nominating Committee, Public Relations Committee, Awards Committee and chaired the Arkansas Optometric Physicians-PAC.
-Additionally, Dr. Starkey served as treasurer of Arkansans for Healthy Eyes, a coalition group advocating for Arkansas’ scope expansion law, during the recent referendum battle.
+Belinda R. Starkey, O.D., of Arkansas, has filed for reelection to the board.
+She was first elected to the board in 2021.
+Dr. Starkey is the board liaison to the Commission on Paraoptometric Certification, Contact Lens & Cornea Section, Ethics and Values Committee, Evidence‐Based Optometry Committee, Paraoptometric Resource Center Committee and College of Optometrists in Vision Development.
+Her board liaison assignments include affiliate associations in Alaska, California, Hawaii, Oregon, Washington, Univerity of California, Berkeley, Pacific University, Southern California College of Optometry at Marshall B. Ketchum University and Western University of Health Sciences College of Optometry.
+Dr. Starkey served as a member of the AOA’s Industry Relations Committee and the House of Delegates Credentials Committee.
+She has served on various volunteer committees for the Arkansas Optometric Association (ArOA) and is currently the co-chair of the state legislative committee.
+Dr. Starkey served as treasurer of Arkansans for Healthy Eyes, a coalition group advocating for Arkansas’ successful scope expansion law, during the state’s recent referendum battle.